 Variation among replicate samples

-The exercise of examining variation among replicate samples in 2019-2020 results revealed that data from instantaneous grab samples should be interpreted with some moderation.
+The project QAPP requires data verification by examining variation among replicate samples compared to the actual samples and calculating the relative percent difference.
+In 2019-2020, outcomes revealed that data from instantaneous grab samples should be interpreted with some moderation.
 The average difference between replicates for both copper and zinc was in the range of ±35% (Table 5).
 In two of the fifteen replicate pairs (Lower Slikok Creek April 30, 2019 and Upper Slikok Creek May 20, 2020), one replicate was above the zinc CCC threshold while the other was below (Figure 6).

 The issue of sample precision could be addressed with several approaches, some which would involve modifying field and lab protocol and others that would not.
 One suggestion is to interpret and present CCC thresholds in future analyses in such a way that accounts for the inherent variation of instantaneous grab samples, assigning an error range to each copper and zinc result based on all replicate data available from 2000 – 2020.
-Additionally or alternatively, future field efforts may modify field and lab protocol to increase precision.
+Additionally or alternatively, future field efforts may modify field and lab protocol to increase accuracy and precision.
 Further literature review and consultation with other local experts may yield additional solutions and resulting modifications to the quality assurance plan.

-Drivers of copper and zinc exceedances
+Potential Drivers of copper and zinc exceedances

 Some examination of trends in metals concentrations in the Kenai River watershed (KWF, 2015) and their probable sources (KWF, 2017) has been previously conducted, revealing more frequent exceedances in the lower river region.
 However, a conclusive analysis including both spatial and temporal factors driving likelihood of toxicity criteria exceedance has yet to be performed.
 Such an analysis could leverage the uniquely robust twenty-year biannual Kenai River Baseline Water Quality Monitoring data set, along with other detailed meteorological, geographical, and biological data available for the region (e.g. Alaska EPSCoR, 2020).
 Decisively identifying the spatial and temporal factors driving metals concentrations would be of significant aid in prioritizing mitigation actions to reduce future exceedances.

 A variety of both anthropogenic and natural factors drive likelihood of toxicity criteria.
 Spatial factors may include characteristics such as watershed size, percent of watershed impermeable area, quantity of known point sources in watershed, watershed slope, local geological characteristics, and others.
 Temporal predictors may include factors such as precipitation prior to sample date, average stream flow volume, annual winter precipitation, and velocity of spring melt conditions.
 Results of a multivariate regression approach to conclusively identify predictors of exceedances would allow conservation-minded land owners and managers to most effectively identify locations and/or time periods where mitigation actions will be most effective.
 Once specific drivers of metals exceedances are identified, managers could work with members of area partnerships to develop site-specific mitigation plans involving strategic solutions such as phytoremediation tactics, riparian restoration efforts, strategic development, wetland preservation, and watershed user and landowner education.